Best Personalized Email Examples + Proven Strategies

 To find what’s keeping your prospect up at night, look no further than their company Careers page.

 How to Create Personalized Emails From Open Job Postings

 Check the open job listings on your prospect’s company’s website to see if they’re hiring anyone who would use your product.
 These postings will tell you:

-Just like hearing our own name, receiving a compliment has a positive effect on our brain.
-It warms a cold email.
+Receiving a compliment has a positive effect on your brain.
+It helps to immediately warm a cold email.

 Check these places for news you can use:

 - LinkedIn → recent promotions